wordpress-mobile/AztecEditor-Android/README.md

 When Aztec is ready, we'll publish the artifact in Maven.

-## Using ktlint
+## Code formatting

-The FluxC project uses [ktlint](https://github.com/shyiko/ktlint) for Kotlin linting.
+We use [ktlint](https://github.com/shyiko/ktlint) for Kotlin linting.
 You can run ktlint using `./gradlew ktlint`, and you can also run `./gradlew ktlintFormat` for auto-formatting.
 There is no IDEA plugin (like Checkstyle's) at this time.

 ## Reference